Find Trade Colleges

 39% Freshmen Loans

-About 77% of students who apply get accepted.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 77%.
 Of the accepted students, 41% are men and 59% are women.

-39% of Mizzou students take out loans to afford college costs.
-The typical student loan amount is $8,168 a year.
+Roughly 39% of students at Mizzou take out loans to pay for college.
+The average amount of student loans is $8,168 a year.
 The school reports a student loan default rate of 0.7% which is much lower than the average rate of 10.8%!

 Students who graduate from Mizzou with a bachelor’s degree make an average of $49,864 during the early years of their career after graduation.